Aberystwyth University Honorary Fellowship

 Richards said his own career demonstrates what passionate young researchers can accomplish in the right setting and with hard work.
 His advice to those considering a career in research at this time is simple:

 “If you want to go into research, after your master’s or PhD, spend a year or two in industry to get industry’s perspective; and if you are going into orthopedics, try and get some time with a surgeon to watch their problems so that you’re not operating in a bubble,” he said.
 “Stay in touch with the real world.
 Be passionate and love what you’re doing.”

 One requirement of Aberystwyth University Honorary Fellows—and one that Richards had fulfilled well before he was selected as an honorary fellow—is that they establish and maintain a connection to the university.
-He’s taking that commitment one step further: On the same day that he received the honor, ARI and the university signed a memorandum of understanding providing for ARI to host two Aberystwyth University veterinary medicine students for three-month internships each year.
+He’s taking that commitment one step further: On the same day that he received the honor, AO Research Institute Davos and the university signed a memorandum of understanding providing for AO Research Institute Davos to host two Aberystwyth University veterinary medicine students for three-month internships each year.
 Aberystwyth University will pioneer the first veterinary medical school in Wales in 2021, working closely with the Royal Veterinary College, University of London, the oldest veterinary school in the English-speaking world.